 If, after 5 minutes, no (or very little) coffee has come out….

 a.
 Find the little hole on the base (the pressure relief valve) and run water over it for a few seconds before putting the Moka back on the stove and trying again.
 I don’t exactly know what this does, but it works.
-(Thanks, Italian roommate, for letting me secretly watch and copy your Moka tricks!)
+(Thanks, Italian roommate, for letting me secretly watch and copy your Moka tricks and learn how Italians make coffee!)

 b.
 Ask yourself, “Did I fill the base of the Moka with water?
 Or am I so tired that I left it empty and am currently just roasting coffee grounds?
 (It happens.)